 If dissatisfied with the reconsideration or waiver decision, a claimant may, within 60 days, appeal to the RRB's Bureau of Hearings and Appeals.
-This appeal must be filed using RRB Form HA-1, which may be obtained from any RRB field office or the agency's website, www.rrb.gov.
+This appeal must be filed using RRB Form HA-1, which may be obtained from RRB.gov or any RRB field office.
 If not satisfied with the Bureau of Hearings and Appeals' decision, a claimant may further appeal, within 60 days, to the three-member Board.